RonanMitchell/FinMetrics_Essay/README.md

 ## Non-perscribed Data

-Below I download CPI and GDP Growth data from the World Bank.
-This is so that I am able to either use CPI, inflation, or GDP measures from a reputable source to contextualize bond yields.
+Below I download CPI, GDP Growth and debt to GDP data from the World Bank.
+This is so that I am able to either use debt ratios, inflation, or GDP measures from a reputable source to contextualize bond yields.
 Inflation is one of the only pure economic risks that can face a bond - in good times - and as such I think it is worth including in the analysis.
 I created a function to import the data from the World Bank as it is always in the same, messy and unclean format.
 So World_Bank_foo() gets it into the format I want.
 This was useful as I downloaded many data sets.

 I have also downloaded VIX and US-EU exchange rate data from FRED.
 With this VIX and US exchange rate data, I will not really be plotting them